eli8527/stubio/_store/unique-clothes-turtleneck-yellow-purple-s.md

   an administrative error caused the firm to be registered not as UNICLO but instead as UNIQLO.
 Since then, the fast retail, fast fashion company has gone on to produce clothing that is anything but unique.
-In fact, mass production and mechanization has perhaps led to a new definition of the term unique.
-Studio B is interested in perusing UNIQLO's various wares and creating clothing that is perhaps, somewhat unique.</p><p>"Always evolving, always experimenting."</p>
+In fact, mass production and mechanization has perhaps led to a new definition of the term unique. stubio is interested in perusing UNIQLO's various wares and creating clothing that is perhaps, somewhat unique.</p><p>"Always evolving, always experimenting."</p>
 price: 50